vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 ---
-title:  "Running Python In Production: Getting Started"
+title:  "Running Python In Production Like A Pro: Getting Started"
+featured: true
 sortTitle: "Python Cloud Foundry"
 weight: 2
+description: "Get your code into production in double-quick time.
+No meetings.
+No managers.
+Just push & go!"
 topics:
 - Python
 - Containers